I can take it. Even though I don’t think fruit cake is anything to laugh about. In fact, it’s one of my favorite holiday treats.

 Every year, my Grandma Joyner and Aunt Donna would spend days making Christmas goodies.
 You never knew what you would find from them in the metal cookie tins under the tree.
 Butterscotch haystacks, perhaps.
 Or homemade fudge.
 Sometimes peanut brittle.
 Or peanut butter balls.

 It was all delicious because those two women could cook!
+So many great Christmas memories of them baking.

 And you always knew you were getting a fruit cake, a moist loaf studded with candied cherries, raisins and nuts.
 Each cake was a perfectly shaped rectangular loaf because grandma made hers in milk cartons, a task that my mother swears is nearly impossible and unnecessary.